codeadamca/activities/duck.markdown

     ![Duck Part List](/images/duck/duck-parts.png)

 3. Give students approximately five to ten minutes to build their duck.
-You may use the [LiveCounter](https://pages.codeadam.ca/livecounter/) to display five minutes of LEGO&reg; memes and a timer while they build.
+You may use the [LiveCounter](https://pages.codeadam.ca/livecounter/) to display five minutes of LEGO&reg; memes with a timer while they build.

 4. At the end of the challenge have all groups place their ducks at a shared space.
 Give students a chance to view the other ducks.